chance-murphy/SI507-HW6/README.md

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

-I beleive that this line of code is making sure that the only code entered is letters a-z whether they are capitalized or not.
+I believe that this line of code is making sure that the only code entered starts and ends with letters a-z whether they are capitalized or not.
 I Googled that exact line of code and what I found was information on regular expressions that backed up this belief.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**